-For scenarios such as the one above, it's essential that you allow the patient to express their feelings and expectations, not only does this make them feel listened to and understood, it also allows you to identify their needs and therefore what you can do to help.
+For scenarios such as the one above, it's vital that you allow the patient to express their feelings and expectations.
+This makes them feel listened to and understood, while also allowing you to identify their needs and, therefore, what you can do to help.
 If you understand the patient’s frustrations or concerns you’re also better placed to manage the situation and to reduce these.
 Making patients feel like their concerns are valid and understood can also have positive implications for the patient-doctor relationship, making patients more likely to share information with you, which in turn can further support you to treat their needs.

 Throughout medical school you’ll undertake a great deal of independent study, so it’s vital that you can organise your time effectively and meet the study demands.
 During your interview, you may be asked general questions about your organisational skills or why you think they‘re important for medical school.
 Interviewers may also enquire about your previous experience of independent study, how you’ve used organisation and time management skills to support your learning and how you think you will cope with the demands of independent learning at medical school.